 She turned, and gave him a quizzical smile.
 “As long as you want it to.
 You’re the one who wanted an answer.”

 “Okay.
 I’ll just have to be late for work.”
 He walked off after her, and saw ahead of them, parked along the road, the blue Honda with California plates he’d seen the previous week at the gym.
-She gestured to it, and he got in, only then thinking, What if she’s some kind of nut?
-Maybe she has a gun, and she’s going to take me out into the middle of nowhere and kill me.
-Maybe I’ll never be seen again.
+She gestured to it, and he got in.
+Only then did it cross his mind to wonder if she was some kind of nut.
+Maybe she had a gun, and was going to take him out into the middle of nowhere and kill him.
+He'd read somewhere that serial killers are almost never women, but almost never and never weren't the same thing.
+Maybe he'd never be seen again.

 But the woman showed no sign of incipient violent psychosis, and simply drove off toward the south end of Colville, where the Super 8 Motel sat among a maze of grocery stores, auto dealerships, and fast food joints.
 After driving for five minutes, she said, “How did you find me?”